-When comparing solid surface countertops with granite countertops, solid surface countertops are 33 percent manmade polymers and 66 percent minerals and are not nearly as dense as natural granite slab.
+When comparing solid surface countertops with granite countertops, solid surface countertops are 33 percent manmade polymers and 66 percent minerals and are not nearly as dense as natural slab granite.
 Solid surface countertops can be less expensive than granite, and remain a functional, reasonably priced material for those whose budget does not stretch to quartz or granite countertops.

 The “average” size of a natural granite slab used for countertops is about 9 feet six inches long by 5 feet, six inches wide and are about 1.25 inches thick.
 In some cases, the thickness of the granite will vary slightly from one area to another, leaving the Countertops and Cabinetry by Design installer to “shore up” parts of the slab so the entire slab is properly supported.

 Granite countertops colors are so varied and unique that you are certain to find colors that complement your cabinets, walls, and appliances perfectly.
 Granite from China tends to be cheaper than granite from Italy or Brazil.
 Blues, purples, and reds are the least common colors in granite, therefore are typically more expensive.
 Beiges and greens are more readily available, therefore come with a lower price tag.
 Among the choices of colors are Kashmir Gold, Crema Bordeaux, Toasted Almond, Golden Beach, Golden Cascade, Galaxy Black, and many more!
 What’s the most important is to select a granite countertop that will complement the aesthetic of the rest of your kitchen or bathroom.
 If you’re going for a more modern design, consider sleek colors like white, black, or grey.
 The selected edging of the granite will also play into the aesthetic of your room.
 You may want a straight edge, a beveled edge, a bullnose edge, a knife edge, or an ogee edge.
 With all the different coloring and edging options at your disposal, it can seem like there are a lot of big decisions to make.
 That’s why we’re here to help.